ContinuumRoboticsLab/CRVisToolkit/README.md

-# CRVisToolkit Python Port
+# CRVisToolkit
-Working on porting the visualization toolkit to python so it is accessible.
+This is a set of MATLAB and Python functions for visualization and plotting of continuum robots.

 The Continuum Robot Visualization Toolkit stems from the [Continuum Robotics Laboratory](https://crl.utm.utoronto.ca) codebase and is part of the [Open Continuum Robotics Project](http://opencontinuumrobotics.com/).